Strategies

 • Adopt an agency policy restricting the use of handheld electronic devices while driving for all employees except in emergency situations.

-• Provide adequate seat belts or restraints for patients and responders during transport.
+• Provide adequate restraints for patients and responders during transport.

 • Certify hospital staff to educate new parents on child passenger safety and to perform child seat safety checks prior to leaving the hospital.